hyosung11/Launch-School/Courses/journal.md

 19:37 I don't find the Small Problems > Easy 2 that easy.

 20:06 I am learning the patterns and ways of coding different scenarios.

+21:11 I'm rusty on these old problems.
+I need to drill them like Alex does.
+Good night.